 How to Remove Bad Smells from Your Car: The Source and Cause

-- Spilt Drink/Food – often kids, and adults, can be careless when eating or drinking in the car.
-Spilt food and drink can go unnoticed and left to go off, and these smells can be accelerated when it is a hot day.
+- Spilt Drink/Food: It’s easy to be careless with food and drink in the car.
+Spilt food and drink can go unnoticed and left to go off.
+These smells can be accelerated when it is a hot day.

 - Dogs/Pet Odours contaminated in car.

-- Sick – Certain children and adults can suffer from severe car sickness, and this unfortunately can result in a person uncontrollably being sick in the car.
+- Sick: Certain children and adults can suffer from severe car sickness.
+Unfortunately can result in a person uncontrollably being sick in the car.
 It is almost impossible to clean all this up, and inevitable sick can become soaked into the car upholstery.
-If this happens then the smell of the car can become very unpleasant, especially if on a hot day the area its warmed up.
+If this happens then the smell of the car can become very unpleasant.
+Overtime, this smell will worsen.
+This is more likely to occur on a hot day.

 How to Remove Bad Odours from Cars: What’s causing the Bad Smells?